zia76/NBATweets/README.md

 User 3 liked the animation but wanted some kind of summary statistics or quantification of the data.
 I responded by adding a few stats as text in the Pacific and Indian Oceans.

 The main critique in the review of my first project submission was that the visualization was exploratory not explanatory: it did not communicate a particular trend or draw a clear conclusion from the data.
 This was an entirely fair point.
-I didn't want to completely throw out my map, so I added a bar chart underneath to show tweets in time slices through the game's progression.
+I didn't want to completely throw out my map, so I added a histogram underneath to show tweets in time slices through the game's progression.
+I also enlarged the scope of the timeline to include 6 hours before the game and about 30 minutes post-game for context.

 I also needed to fix a bug: d3.geomap has built-in zoom- and pan-on-click behavior that does not redraw appended data points scaled and transformed to the new map area.
 I had to modify the geomap source code to turn off these features.
 Eventually, I'd like to figure out how to redraw the data automatically upon zoom-in.